f5devcentral/f5-agility-labs-nginx/docs/class14/module4/module4.rst

     .. image:: ../images/image-13.png

 Notice that the first requests were successful with a status code of 200 observed.
-Then, `hey` started to receive status code 503 (Service Unavailable), indicating that this client has been rate limited for exceeding the threshold you set.
+Then, they started to receive status code 503 (Service Unavailable), indicating that this client has been rate limited for exceeding the threshold you set.

 **Conclusion**